alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/10-typescript.md

 ### Case 1

-When the response data does not need to be converted by calling `transformData`, the type can be specified directly through generics.
+When the response data does not need to be converted by calling `transform`, the type can be specified directly through generics.

 ```typescript
 interface Todo {